MarcPuigdemont/vue-crud/README.md

 The coding style is based on Airbnb, but since it's using eslint + @vue/eslint-config-airbnb + prettier maybe some of the rules may be off.
 The intention is not being 100% accurate with one coding style but to provide a consistent style over all the written code.

+## Desgin decission taken

+This I left behind, and could be added as improvements:

+- Localization, only english is used.
+- Frontend pagination / Backend pagination.
+- Themes and theme selector for primary and secondary App colors (nothing to do with airplanes)
+  - Be able to select an Airline and apply it's colors to the current app them

 ## Project setup

 ```